Vietnam.vn - Nền tảng quảng bá Việt Nam

 Robot with living muscles walks in water

 Two-legged robot walks in water.
-Video: Science.org
+Video : Science.org

 The robot, which is just 3cm tall, cannot currently stand on its own in the air and has a foam buoy to help it stand in a tank of water.
 Its muscles were grown from mouse cells in the lab.

 Takeuchi hopes the team can make the robot move faster by optimizing the electrical stimulation pattern and improving the design.
 "The next step with this biohybrid robot is to develop a version with additional joints and muscle tissue to enable more sophisticated walking.
-It is also necessary to develop thick muscles to increase strength," he said.
+It will also be necessary to develop thick muscles to increase strength," he said.

 Thu Thao (According to New Scientist )